Transformer Fault Current Calculator

 - Transformer impedance is from the nameplate or test report.
 If not specified, typical values are used.

-- Primary source is assumed infinite bus unless a specific primary fault current is entered.
+- Primary source is assumed infinite bus unless a specific primary fault current is entered; utility/source X/R and current source records still need review.

-- Conductor impedance values are from NEC Chapter 9, Table 9 for 60 Hz AC systems.
+- Conductor impedance values are approximate NEC Chapter 9, Table 9-style values at 75 deg C for 60 Hz AC systems - verify against the published table for the exact conductor and raceway.

 Limitations